ProfMacKelly/studiesdejure/docs/bus-law/ch1/foundations-and-terminology.md

 ### Probable Cause (PC)

-The Fourth Amendment provides that “no Warrant shall issue but upon probable cause … .”
+The Fourth Amendment provides that "<span class="hidden-text">The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and</span><span class="ellipsis" onclick="toggleText(this)">. . .</span> no Warrant shall issue but upon probable cause<span class="hidden-text">, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized</span><span class="ellipsis" onclick="toggleText(this)">. . .</span> ."

 In cases in which the Fourth Amendment requires a search warrant, courts will use “probable cause” as the standard to decide if the search meets the constitutional requirement of reasonableness.
 Officers may perform some searches lawfully without a warrant; however, many of these warrantless searches require the officer to establish probable cause.
 Probable cause is also required to obtain an arrest warrant or to arrest someone without a warrant.
 The facts necessary to establish probable cause to obtain a warrant are the same as those required to proceed without a warrant in those cases where probable cause is required.

-* Watch: "The Fourth Amendment: The Requirement of Probable Cause," below.

 ***
+Watch: *The Fourth Amendment: The Requirement of Probable Cause*

 <div class="video-wrapper"><iframe width="660" height="371" src="https://www.youtube.com/embed/xCFwt_HQ_MU?list=PL47Z0ywCYIyx8wrmuCJxqBL8HeUpNQrc7" title="The Fourth Amendment: The Requirement of Probable Cause" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>